CloudSkills/linux-bootcamp/Week 1/LAB1/README.md

 This installs the latest version of NGINX server on your VM.

 ![This is a screenshot of the server running](./welcome_to_nginx.png "Image showing the running server")

+# 7. VIEWING THE WEBSERVER IN ACTION
+To do this, you just need to go to your VM instance and click on the external IP address.
+It would redirect you to a URL which you would use to view your laund NGINX web page.